 Question: How am I going to know where to meet my child after the race?

 Within each coloured zone, the sections have been broken down alphabetically so runners can meet by the first letter of their school name.
 Please make sure you and your child know the colour zone and section where you will meet before heading to the start.
-For children not running with a school, please arrange a meeting area inside the Metro Centre with your child prior to the run.
-A floor plan and list of meeting areas will be available at the Kit Pickup Area and on the floor of the Metro Centre.
-We have established a Lost Kids Area with a team of volunteers wearing “Neon Green” shirts in the Metro Centre.
+For children not running with a school, please arrange a meeting area inside the Scotiabank Centre with your child prior to the run.
+A floor plan and list of meeting areas will be available at the Kit Pickup Area and on the floor of the Scotiabank Centre.
+We have established a Lost Kids Area with a team of volunteers wearing “Neon Green” shirts in the Scotiabank Centre.
 If parents and children are not able to find each other in the designated zones in the stands, they should go to the Lost Kids Area or find a volunteer wearing a Green Lost Kids Volunteer shirt.

 Question: What happens after the run?
 Will food be provided for the children?

-All participants and family members are invited into the Metro Centre for the post-run celebration.
+All participants and family members are invited into the Scotiabank Centre for the post-run celebration.
 Refreshments consisting of water, juice and fruit will be provided for runners only.
 We then encourage everyone to go back outside to cheer on other runners as they cross the finish line.
 Please be mindful of not crossing the race course in front of runners approaching the finish.

 Question: Can I pick up a friend’s kit for them?